tobyndax/wheremypeepsat/README.md

 1) Open a command prompt, win-key + type cmd.
 2) Navigate to the repository where you downloaded it. `cd "path to downloaded repository"`
+3) Run the tool `python ExtractWav.py myFile.mp4`
-3) Run the tool `python WhereMyPeepsAt.py soundFile.wav --start 1500 --end 61500 --feedback`
+4) Run the tool `python WhereMyPeepsAt.py myFile.wav --start 1500 --end 61500 --feedback`
-This assumes that the soundFile.wav is placed in the same directory.
+This assumes that the myFile.mp4 is placed in the same directory.
 You can of course place it somewhere else and specify the path to there instead.

 There are two audio files in the repository for testing purposes, you can test one of them by running